Smart Home Trends: What’s Now and What’s Next?

 What opportunities for new business models does your company expect connected home solutions to enable?
 Choose all that apply.

-Unfortunately, many consumers have grown suspicious of the risks that come when they install smart light bulbs or change their smart thermostat settings to away.
-There is already a sense that their every digital move is being tracked and monetized.
+Unfortunately, many consumers have grown suspicious of the risks that come when they install door locks, smart light bulbs or change their smart thermostat settings to away.
+There is already a sense that their every digital move is being tracked and monetized with home automation devices.

 Pressure is squarely on OEMs to develop smart technology that puts privacy front and center.
 The challenge with smart home technology lies in the catch-22 of risk and reward – the more a smart solution knows about you, the greater the benefits.
 However, with knowledge comes data and power, and consumers are thinking twice about what information they are willing to give up.